vinodkumarhs1962/skinspire_V2/Project_docs/Core Business process Implementation/Implementation summary and next steps 13.04.md

 ## Implementation Progress

-I've implemented several key components for the SkinSpire Hospital Management System, focusing on the billing, inventory, supplier, and financial modules.
+I've implemented several key components for the Skinspire Hospital Management System, focusing on the billing, inventory, supplier, and financial modules.
 Here's a summary of what has been completed so far:

 ### View Files Implemented